Tag Archives: Kathryn Moon

 a lady of rooksgrave manor photoI did appreciate that Esther was a woman who gleefully enjoyed sex.
 I mean, sure, if you want to be critical, it plays into the women can’t control their urges and are slaves to their desires narrative that has been so bad for women throughout so much of history.
 But I also think Moon was trying to subvert it a little bit.
 And honestly, I’m just not interested in delving into it.
 Mostly, this was a sweet kinkfest worth taking at face value.

 I liked the characters.
 What little world there is, is interesting.
 The writing is perfectly readable.
 All in all, I enjoyed it.
-400ish pages was just too much to keep me interested in with as little plot as there is.
+400ish pages was just too much to keep me interested in it, with as little plot as there is.

 Other Reviews: